International Space University: History

 ISU originally evolved as a geographically decentralized institute, with summer sessions convened in a different country each year.
-Following an international competition for a host city for the Central Campus, the ISU moved from Massachusetts to Illkirch-Graffenstaden, just south of Strasbourg, France, in 1994.
+Following an international competition for a host city for the Central Campus, the ISU moved its headquarters from Massachusetts to Illkirch-Graffenstaden, just south of Strasbourg, France, in 1994.
 During the first years, the Master of Science classes took place in the Pôle API of the École Nationale Supérieure de Physique de Strasbourg.
-ISU is now a non-profit association registered in Alsace, and is still registered in the US as a 501(c)(3) non-profit educational organization.
+The ISU central campus was managed from 2002 to 2026 by a non-profit association registered in Alsace, under an operational license from the foundational ISU entity, International Space University Organization, Inc., registered in the US in 1987 as a 501(c)(3) non-profit educational organization.

 In 2002, with the help of local authorities, ISU obtained its own building in the Parc d'Innovation of Illkirch-Graffenstaden.
 The French Ministry of Education recognized ISU as an institute of higher education in 2004.
-ISU has had permanent observer status with the United Nations Committee on the Peaceful Uses of Outer Space (COPUOS) of the United Nations Office for Outer Space Affairs since 1998.
-ISU was also granted full membership of the Space Agency Forum (SAF) in 1995.
-ISU is a member of the International Astronautical Federation (IAF) and has contributed to various international projects including the Asia-Pacific Regional Space Agency Forum, the IAF Symposium on "Bringing Space into Education", the World Space Workshop on Education, and the National Science Week Steering Committee.
+ISU received permanent observer status with the United Nations Committee on the Peaceful Uses of Outer Space (COPUOS) of the United Nations Office for Outer Space Affairs in 1998, and was also granted full membership of the Space Agency Forum (SAF) in 1995.
+The university was a member of the International Astronautical Federation (IAF), and contributed to various international projects including the Asia-Pacific Regional Space Agency Forum, the IAF Symposium on "Bringing Space into Education", the World Space Workshop on Education, and the National Science Week Steering Committee.

 In November 2017 the International Space University hosted a conference in Strasbourg that led to the formation of the Moon Village Association.

 Academics

-The university offers a one- or two-year Master in Space Studies (MSS) in Strasbourg and shorter professional development programs across the world.
-The latter include an itinerant nine-week Space Studies Program (SSP), a five-week Southern Hemisphere SSP in partnership with the University of South Australia, a 6-week Commercial Space graduate certificate in partnership with the Florida Institute of Technology, and one-week Executive Space Courses in Australia, Europe, and the United States.
+Since 1988, the university has offered academic and professional development programs across the world, including its flagship Space Studies Program (SSP) offered in July and August annually, a five-week Southern Hemisphere Space Studies Program (SHSSP) in partnership with Adelaide University, executive space courses offered worldwide, and Advanced Studies courses.

-Organization and administration

-ISU's organizational structure includes a Board of Advisors, chaired by the Chancellor, and a board of trustees elected by the Governing Membership of the ISU.
-The Board of Trustees determines ISU's overall objectives, oversees the university's affairs and appoints the ISU President.
-The President is supported by an executive committee, Academic Staff (who prepare and deliver ISU programs) and Administrative Staff (responsible for the daily operation of the Institution).
-The Academic Staff are led by the Dean, who is supported by staff responsible for ISU's academic programs (Masters and SSP) and library services.
-The Academic Council of ISU is responsible for ensuring the academic quality of ISU's teaching and research activities.
-ISU academic staff include a number of Resident Faculty, augmented by other Faculty and Lecturers as needed for the programs.
+The university offered a Master in Space Studies (MSS) in Strasbourg, which could be completed in one year with an internship or in two years with a research thesis leading to the Master of Science (MSc) degree.
+It also offered a fully online research master's degree, the Master in Space Research (MPhil).